AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex4.md

 ![Demo](./images/lb_cartee.png)

 * While the behavior is anonymous, Luma is able to track every click and store in in Platform.
-Once the anonymous customer becomes known, Luma will be able to merge all anonymous behaviour automatically to the know profile.
+Once the anonymous customer becomes known, Luma will be able to merge all anonymous behavior automatically to the know profile.

 ### Step 2 - Unknown visitor registers on the Luma website